-Short term disability insurance pays a weekly disability benefit if you become sick or injured and cannot work.
-The majority of people get their short term disability insurance from work.
-A federal statute known as ERISA, the Employee Retirement Income Security Act, is the law that applies to the majority of short term disability claims.
-At Dabdoub Law Firm, Disability Insurance & ERISA Attorneys, we help people get short term and long-term disability benefits.
+Short-term disability insurance pays a weekly disability benefit if you become sick or injured and cannot work.
+The majority of people get their short-term disability insurance from work.
+A federal statute known as ERISA, the Employee Retirement Income Security Act, is the law that applies to the majority of short-term disability claims.
+At Dabdoub Law Firm, our disability insurance and ERISA attorneys in Miami help people get short-term and long-term disability benefits.

-If your short term disability benefits were denied or terminated, you have a right to appeal that decision.
+If your short-term disability benefits were denied or terminated, you have a right to appeal that decision.
 Disability insurance companies delay making a decision on the appeal by taking an extension to further delay reviewing the long-term disability claim.
-The disability lawyers at our firm know these tactics.
+The disability lawyers at our firm in Miami, FL, know these tactics.
 We have strategies that protect our clients’ rights.

 An Experienced Legal Team with Tested Strategies

-You should know your rights under ERISA and what to do if your short term disability benefits are denied.
-The disability lawyers at Dabdoub Law Firm have years of experience handling short term disability claims including applications, appeals, and litigation against disability insurance carriers such as UNUM, CIGNA/LINA, The Standard, Aetna, Hartford, Liberty Mutual, Lincoln Financial and others.
+You should know your legal rights under ERISA and what to do if your short-term disability benefits are denied.
+The disability lawyers in Miami at Dabdoub Law Firm have years of legal experience handling short-term disability claims including applications, appeals, and litigation against disability insurance carriers such as UNUM, CIGNA/LINA, The Standard, Aetna, Hartford, Liberty Mutual, Lincoln Financial and others.